 Rationale:

-A Risk Management Framework was accepted by the Board in 2013, having received community input during ICANN50 and ICANN51.
+A Risk Management Framework was accepted by the ICANN Board in 2013, having received community input during ICANN50 and ICANN51.
 ICANN org maintains an Enterprise Risk Management (ERM) Dashboard that lists risks to be monitored and addressed and follows an enterprise risk management framework.
 However, while a mechanism has been put in place, there is a lack of clarity in terms of how risk identification feeds into relevant SSR processes and policies.

 SSR1 Recommendation 26

-ICANN should prioritize the timely completion of a Risk Management Framework.
+“ICANN should prioritize the timely completion of a Risk Management Framework.”

 SSR2 Conclusion: This recommendation remains relevant and was partially implemented.
 Given that the term “timely” does not offer any specificity in what was intended or acceptable, it cannot be assessed if the intended effect was achieved.